uiowa/uiowa/content/articles/articles.md

 ### Relationships

-You can create relationships to taxonomy terms (References) and other content (Related Content) that already exist on the site.
+You can create relationships to taxonomy terms (References) and other content that already exist on the site.

 #### References